samB67/Rainbow-Song/README.md

 # Rainbow-Song
-this is a rainbow song
+this is a rainbow song in the key C# and major